This Week (newspaper): Cymru'r Milflwydd; An Eventful Place

 Supporting the newspaper's Wales Millennium Tourism Showcase at the National Eisteddfod of Wales, Llanelli 2000 by staging the first historic re-enactment to take place on a National Eisteddfod field.
 The event celebrated the 600th anniversary of the revolt by Owain Glyndŵr on 16 September 1400 when he proclaimed himself Prince of Wales.

 Wales Holiday Tourism Trails

 A series of sections covering the twelve topographical areas of Wales, supported by editorial content, tables, maps showing the location of attractions, seasonal What's On listings, local News in Brief items and Readers' Letters.

 Wales Cymru 2001; Open for Business

-Newspaper special editions supporting tourism to Wales in the aftermth of the 2001 foot and mouth epidemic.
+Newspaper special editions supporting tourism to Wales in the aftermath of the 2001 foot and mouth epidemic.
 It resulted in the Wales Country Escapades Campaign and introduction of a THIS WEEK Newspaper "Insight" Magazine Supplement to draw visitors back to the countryside.

 Wales Country Escapades

 Supporting nineteen tourism regeneration projects in Wales, supported by Adfywio recovery funding from the Wales Tourist Board and Countryside Council for Wales in the wake of the 2001 foot and mouth outbreak.